-Data within the interpreted mineralisation was composited to 1.5 m downhole intervals and coded for material type (alluvial/eluvial, backfill, lithologically controlled or structurally controlled).
+Data within the interpreted mineralisation at Ketubong and Manson's Lode was composited to 1.5 m downhole intervals and data within the interpreted mineralisation at Rixen, New Discovery and New Found was composited to 1.0 m downhole intervals.
+The data was then coded for material type (alluvial/eluvial, backfill, lithologically controlled or structurally controlled).
 Statistical analysis of the composited and coded gold values indicated that the data populations are positively skewed and top-cut values were therefore selected for each deposit and material type.
 A top-cut was not applied to the eluvial mineralisation at Ketubong.
-For the other material types top-cut values range between 8 g/t gold (within the structurally controlled mineralisation at New Discovery and New Found) to 30 g/t gold (within the elluvial and lithologically controlled mineralisation at New Discovery and New Found).
+For the other material types top-cut values range between 8 g/t gold (within the structurally controlled mineralisation at New Discovery and New Found) to 30 g/t gold (within the elluvial and lithologically controlled mineralisation at New Discovery and New Found) Top-cuts of 9,

+18 and 25 g/t were applied at Rixen depending on material type.
 These top-cuts affected the top 1% to 3.5% of the gold data.